 The subscore for data services consists of three contributing areas that address different types of services and characterize different types of requests in a network.
 The three areas are:

 Video services make up the majority of the data transferred in mobile networks – with YouTube being the most popular streaming service – and must be considered in testing.
 Besides measuring the pure access times and perceived quality, video tests are very demanding on the network, particularly for ensuring continuous data delivery to avoid outages.
 Consequently, it is a valuable extension to the plain HTTP data transfer tests, where a continuous transfer is not required and cannot be measured.

 For the data services tests, R&S offers two options: a simple setup with one session or a more complex session with three similar interleaving sessions.
 The data session usually starts with a pre-load ping test followed by a selection of data tests that reflect the behavior of smartphone users today: file download, file upload, browsing, video streaming, and social media/OTT applications.

 In the data service template, the user simply has to replace the URLs with the parameters of the corresponding market.
 After that, the test is ready.

 Transparent and objective benchmarking

-The NPS delivers a scoring mechanism that allows a very efficient and apt comparison between operators in a market, and between different measurement campaigns in regions, countries or before and after the deployment of new technology or software.
+The NPS delivers a scoring mechanism that allows a very efficient and reliable comparison between operators in a market, and between different measurement campaigns in regions and countries, or before and after the deployment of new technology or software.
 The transparent structure of the score allows an efficient drill down into the region or service and into the KPIs responsible for a non-optimal overall score.